 The Future Of Work Is Transient

-As I was sitting in traffic the other day, wondering why I had to drive 50 miles to sit at a desk for 8 hours, meet someone in person for 30 minutes, then drive back 50 miles, in traffic in both directions, I didn’t have a revelation.
+As I was sitting in traffic the other day, wondering why I had to drive 50 miles to sit at a desk for 8 hours, meet someone in person for 30 minutes, then drive back 50 miles in traffic in both directions, I didn’t have a revelation.
 I’d already spent 100 minutes in traffic on the way to work and was in the middle of spending 130 minutes in traffic on the way back from work.
 You see, I didn’t have a revelation because I already knew that I was wasting time.
 And time is not something that you can get back.
 But I digress.

 Even though Marissa Meyer just banned “working from home” at Yahoo! (a place I worked at for a few years a while back) I think that any trend towards less working from home is simply regressive.
 If you think about it, we no longer need to travel to work – work travels to us.
 At least most work, that is.
 We used to have to “commute” to go to a place where our colleagues worked, spent a chunk of time working together, maybe some kibitzing, maybe some goofing around, a little lunch, more work, then we went home.
 Now, no matter where we are in the world, our work can easily come to us.
 And it is coming to us more and more rapidly.
 This is the future of work.

 If I were to start a company today, no matter how huge I would want it to grow, I would never want it to be anything more than virtual.
-No matter what the company does, even if it works in creating physical goods, does it truly need a centralized location for most of its staff.
+No matter what the company does, even if it works in creating physical goods, it truly needs a centralized location for most of its staff.
 Those are ideas from the past, IMHO.
 If I ran any major corporate right now, I would immediately begin deconstructing any physical space that I occupied.
 Anyone who could work from home would be sent home to work from there, and if I rented space, I would shut those offices down.
 If I owned space, I would rent it to other, less progressive companies.

 Additionally, fairly soon, with the advent and widespread use of 3D printing, even physical goods can be created where they need to be, instead of made halfway around the world and shipped.